ibrahimhbaran/alarmee/README.md

         notificationTitle = "🎉 Congratulations!
 You've schedule an Alarmee!", notificationBody = "This is the notification that will be displayed at the specified date and time.", scheduledDateTime = LocalDateTime(year = 2025, month = Month.JANUARY, dayOfMonth = 12, hour = 17, minute = 0),
-        androidNotificationConfiguration = AndroidNotificationConfiguration( // Required confiuration for Android target only (this parameter is ignored on iOS) priority = AndroidNotificationPriority.HIGH,
+        androidNotificationConfiguration = AndroidNotificationConfiguration( // Required configuration for Android target only (this parameter is ignored on iOS) priority = AndroidNotificationPriority.HIGH,
             channelId = "dailyNewsChannelId",
         )